-In FY 2018, the program provided almost \$437,673 in capital funds for Carroll County farmers to invest in installing 36 conservation projects on their farms to control soil erosion, to reduce nutrient runoff, and to improve water quality.
-For FY 2018, Carroll County farmers completed the highest number of projects of all Maryland counties.
+The program provided about \$760,290 in FY 2019 and \$633,456 in FY 2020 in capital funds for Carroll County farmers to invest in installing a total of 92 conservation projects on their farms to control soil erosion, to reduce nutrient runoff, and to improve water quality.
+In FY 2019 and 2020, Carroll County farmers completed the highest number of projects and received the greatest amount of funding of all Maryland counties in FY 2020.